 The change in season can place greater demands on our immune system as the temperature changes and we head back to work and our children go back to school.
 We tend to shift away from a more relaxed summer holiday state to being more stressed as work and school pressures increase.
-Nutritional therapist Karen Newby shares her top 5 tips to eat yourself well this Autumn:
+Alchemy founder and nutritional therapist Karen Newby shares her top 5 tips to eat yourself well this Autumn:

 ‘Eat the season’

 Food that’s in season is likely to be tastier and fresher.
 Fresh food helps preserve nutrient content due to less travel time and processing plus it’s a great way to eat sustainably and benefits the planet.
 September’s nutrient dense veg include runner beans, courgettes and kale.
 Vegetables are nature’s low calorie, high fibre multi Vit; runner beans and kale for example, give us an abundance of iron, beta carotene, antioxidants, vitamin C, folate, zinc and magnesium.
 Don’t forget blackberry picking too!
 These berries are packed full of vitamin C and antioxidants, both of which are big immune system boosters.
 Pumpkin seeds from October pumpkins are a great source of zinc, an essential mineral for the immune system.
 Eat organic where possible too, to minimise pesticides in food.

 Feed your gut

 Changes of season can be a big challenge to our immune system and as over two thirds of it is housed in our gut, it’s essential to keep it healthy.
 Increase your gut nourishing foods to help boost the beneficial micro-flora: all vegetables especially beetroot, carrots, broccoli; ground flaxseeds, psyllium husk (found in our breakfast blend Morning Elixir) omega 3s from fish, brown rice, kefir, kimchi, pickles, sauerkraut and organic probiotic yogurt.

 Cook from scratch